 On Glass for Contemporary Façade and Fenestration:

 Glass is a contemporary material with the inherent quality of framing the views, creating inviting spaces and connecting the outside to the built form.
 It would not be accurate to classify glass as a good or bad material.
 It is the vision of the designer and the application that makes its use relevant to the design.
-Indian climate is a very wide topic itself, and we have a varying climatic condition that might require from a triple glazed windows to trap the winter heat, to twenty percent opening on a particular façade in very hot climatic conditions.
+Indian climate is a very wide topic itself, and we have a varying climatic condition that might require from triple glazed windows to trap the winter heat, to twenty per cent opening on a particular façade in very hot climatic conditions.
 Glass can well be a material of choice to achieve even a net positive building.

-For us, the glass selection is done in spirit of the design and the values required.
+For us, the glass selection is done in the spirit of the design and the values required.
 We prefer using a neutral shade and DGU is our selection of glass.

-In our projects Punjab Kesari HQ, Bangalore train station and Lucknow hotel (to name a few) heat gain studies were done to arrive at the optimum opening ratio and also effect of fins or cantilevers on the actual heat gain.
+In our projects, Punjab Kesari HQ, Bangalore train station and Lucknow hotel (to name a few) heat gain studies were done to arrive at the optimum opening ratio and also the effect of fins or cantilevers on the actual heat gain.
 In some projects, full glass façades are given by us in combination with the study of cantilever depth to cut down the summer sun from entering.

 On Light and Heat Management in Buildings with Glass Façades